Vice President of Turkey

-Fuat Oktay is the first and current vice president of Turkey since his appointment to office on 9 July 2018.
+Cevdet Yılmaz has been the second and current vice president of Turkey since his appointment to office on 4 June 2023.

 Origin

 The office of vice president was created with a referendum on constitutional amendments on 16 April 2017 and entered into force after the presidential election in 2018, when the new president took office on 9 July 2018.
-With the said referendum, Turkey changed from a parliamentary republic to a presidential republic.
+Following this referendum Turkey changed from a parliamentary republic to a presidential republic.
 Fuat Oktay was appointed as the first vice president by President Recep Tayyip Erdoğan.

 Constitutional conditions

 The constitution of Turkey stipulates the following conditions about the vice-presidency: